ntswamp/proof-of-kill/README.md

 **Synchronize**

-Launch Node 2, Node 3 with #listen_port# field in the config.yaml set up to 6667,6668.</br>
+Launch Node 2, Node 3 with #listen_port# in the config.yaml set up to 6667,6668.</br>
-Look closer to Node 1's log you will notice that other nodes are detected.
+Looking closer to Node 1's log you notice that other nodes will be detected as they joined the network.
 ![image](https://user-images.githubusercontent.com/50705651/133558870-490772fe-b1a9-4440-8369-07ad64a3d4d3.png)Node 2, Node 3 will synchronize local chain with Node 1 automatically once they get fully launched.
 ![updateothers](https://user-images.githubusercontent.com/50705651/133918709-cbe2991c-1902-40a8-865d-7d860d61e089.jpg)